Aftermath (Adam Lambert song): Background

-'Aftermath' is a rock-anthem that shows off Lambert's spectacular range - with his lower register very prominent and his now-familiar riffing on the high notes.
+'Aftermath' is a rock-anthem that shows Lambert's range - with his lower register very prominent and his now-familiar riffing on the high notes.

-The uplifting message in the lyrics to 'Aftermath' is touching without being sappy.
+The message in the lyrics to 'Aftermath' is touching without being maudlin.
 It is, as Lambert has said, a self-empowerment anthem.
 "And what better song to bring attention to the Trevor Project while also providing encouragement and support to LGBTQ youth and anyone with self-esteem issues[?]"

 Critical reception

 The album version received mixed reviews.
 Slant Magazine praised the vocals: "he favorably recalls some of the strongest '80s hair-metal vocalists like Axl Rose and David Coverdale.
 It's a style that suits Lambert well since it capitalizes on his vocal power and his flair for the dramatic."
-Allmusic called this song "anonymous" and "anthemic AAA pop."
+AllMusic called this song "anonymous" and "anthemic AAA pop."
 Detroit News disliked this song:"less effective than others (...) kind of "keep pushing on" claptrap every "Idol" album seems to be saddled with."
 Huffington Post wasn't positive and compared: "perhaps the lone glaringly weak track, hearkening regrettable Idol anthems like "No Boundaries."

 However, the remix version was met with positive reviews.
-Robbie Daw from Idolator said, "We’re digging the dreamy feel of the Billboard remix of "Aftermath," particularly the parts where Adam's upper range is more prevalent.
+Robbie Daw from Idolator said, "We're digging the dreamy feel of the Billboard remix of "Aftermath," particularly the parts where Adam's upper range is more prevalent.
 That said, we love the album version, too, and we really can't place one above the other."
 Pat Ryder said, "Maybe it's not perfect, but overall 'Aftermath: Remix' is a good effort by Billboard.
 Clearly Lambert is happy with the mix and eager to promote it to bring attention to the universal message and to the Trevor Project".